odoo/documentation/odoo_sh/getting_started/branches.rst

 overriding the default configuration or views in your branches, and then increase the version of your module in its manifest (*__manifest__.py*) to trigger the update of the module when you merge your staging branch in your production branch.
-This is the best practice for a better scalability of your developments as you will use the Git versionning features for all your configuration changes, and therefore have a traceability for your changes.
+This is the best practice for a better scalability of your developments as you will use the Git versioning features for all your configuration changes, and therefore have a traceability for your changes.
 * Either, pass them manually from your staging to your production database, by copy/pasting them.